natalieagus/50002/docs/Labs/verilog/lab1.md

 ```

-You use `always @*` when the logic needs **procedural** structure or when you want a “default then override” pattern.
+You use `always @*` when the *combinational* logic needs **procedural** structure or when you want a “default then override” pattern.
 For simple combinational expressions, `assign` is preferred and clearer.

 ```verilog
 module clamp1 (